 Lots.
-At launch, it offers "nearly 500 films and 7500" episodes.
-These include new Disney originals like Toy Story 4, the live-action version of The Lion King and the highly anticipated sequel to Frozen.
+At launch, it offers "over 500 films, 350 series and 26 Disney+ Originals".
+These include Toy Story 4, the live-action version of The Lion King and the highly anticipated sequel to Frozen.
 TV series based on Monsters Inc. and High School Musical have also joined the party.

 This – especially that latter statement – is quite the proposition, as it means Disney Plus is the only place to see this December's Star Wars: The Rise of Skywalker, Captain Marvel and all future releases from both Lucasfilm and Marvel.